Chart Color Schemes

 Abbotsford lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Abbotsford's population was around 10,419 as of November 2025.
-This reflects an increase of 1,331 people since the 2021 Census, which reported a population of 9,088 people.
-The change is inferred from the estimated resident population of 10,294 from the ABS as of June 2024 and an additional 136 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,987 persons per square kilometer, which places Abbotsford in the top 10% of national locations assessed by AreaSearch.
-Abbotsford's growth of 14.6% since the 2021 census exceeded both the national average (8.9%) and the state average.
-Population growth was primarily driven by overseas migration, contributing approximately 82.9% of overall population gains during recent periods.
+Abbotsford's population is approximately 10,419 as of November 2025.
+This figure represents an increase of 1,331 people from the 2021 Census, which reported a population of 9,088.
+The growth is inferred from the estimated resident population of 10,294 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 5,987 persons per square kilometer, placing Abbotsford in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 14.6% since the 2021 census exceeds the national average of 8.9%.
+Overseas migration contributed approximately 82.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, exceptional growth is predicted over the period, with the area expected to grow by 6,036 persons to 2041 based on the latest population numbers, recording a gain of 56.7% in total over the 17 years.
+Projected demographic shifts indicate exceptional growth, with Abbotsford expected to grow by 6,036 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 56.7% over the 17 years.

 Frequently Asked Questions - Population